 Finally, let's look at the stars.
 I don't see any real increase in noise between ISO 100 and 6400.
 However, I do see a slight color noise problem.
 It looks similar to what we saw in the Ground Crop photos above.

-Many new photographers are told that increasing the ISO increases Noise.
+Many new photographers are told that increasing the ISO increases grain.
 As we've seen, this isn't exactly the case.
 There is an important distinction to make here.
 When shooting at night, the camera settings usually don't change.
-I use a Wide Open Aperture (f/1.4 - f/2.8), a long Shutter Speed usually around 20 seconds (determined by the 300 Rule), and ISO 6400 most of the time.
+I use a Wide Open Aperture (f/1.4 - f/2.8), a long Shutter Speed usually around 20 seconds, and ISO 6400 most of the time.
 If the ISO is the only setting being changed on an ISO Invariant sensor, there should be no noticeable difference in grain between ISO 100 and ISO 6400 when the two photos have the same brightness.
 The examples above proved this.

 If I am photographing during the day and I increase my ISO, there will be more grain though!
 Why is that?